Quail chicks eating game bird meal from a Hatching Time feeder.

 Using the Wrong Feed Without Supplementing

 If you rely solely on chicken feed without additional protein, your quail may not get all the nutrients they need.
 This can lead to poor growth, reduced egg production, and other health issues.
+Always supplement chicken feed with extra protein sources if it’s your only option, or better yet, switch to a feed formulated for game birds.

 An Italian Coturnix drinking fresh water from a green dish.